technickle/open-data-resources/laws/index.md

 ---

 <h3>Laws <small>(See also <a href="{{site.baseUrl}}/bills">bills</a>)</small></h3>
 <p>There are numerous statutes that govern how state records and data may or may not be used.
 Some confer confidentiality by exempting particular records from disclosure.
-Others mandate fully public online reporting.</p>
+Others mandate fully public online reporting.
+Below are references to SOME of the records and statutes, provided for informational purposes only.</p>

 <div class="alert alert-danger">
   <span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span>
   <span class="sr-only">Note:</span>
   Due to recent changes to the state's <a href="http://public.leginfo.state.ny.us/lawssrch.cgi?NVLWO:">legislative information site</a>, the links below are currently not working correctly.
-Below are references to SOME of the records and statutes, provided for informational purposes only.
 </div>

 <div class="panel panel-default">